 Does your IT support company communicate proactively with you and add value?
 Or are they just a silent partner who only leaps into action when you call them, and sometimes it’s hard to get hold of them or get them to leap?

-Here’s ten things that your silent IT partner should be proactive in bringing up to you, adding value to your relationship.
+I’ve put together a list of ten things that your silent IT partner should be proactive in bringing up to you, adding value to your relationship.

 Every so often, PCs and servers need to be patched.
 This means they need important updates installing that will fix new security flaws that have been discovered in them.
 If these “patches” are not installed, there could be security vulnerabilities in your systems that will allow a cyber criminal to gain access through something known as a “backdoor vulnerability.”